 It all came back to food safety and the inherent dishonesty of Jews, the article concluded: “The nearly unbelievable conditions in this genuine Jewish factory are so scandalous that the strictest measures are barely sufficient in order to prevent such cases in future.”
 The judge in the case clearly read the article, because my grandfather was held without bail, put on trial, convicted, and sentenced to three years in prison.

 For a time after I discovered the newspaper article, I wondered if perhaps my grandfather was guilty—that possibly he was under so much financial pressure from harassment that most Jewish businesses experienced in the three years after Adolf Hitler took power in early 1933 that he cut corners and took unnecessary risks.
 But as I read through other documents related to his arrest and trial, I realized that the term “tuberculosis” was never brought up again and that no illnesses were reported in connection with his tallow.
 I also realized that tallow production includes a “kill step,” whereby the fat is heated to about 250 degrees.
-In addition, other Jewish food owners around Germany were being similarly accused and jailed for alleged food safety viiolations.
+In addition, other Jewish food owners around Germany were being similarly accused and jailed for alleged food safety violations.

 What does all this have to do with food safety today?
 For me, it shows how easily food safety, among other issues, can be used to foment fear and hysteria, especially when problems are associated with a minority group that is being scapegoated, like Jews were in 1930s Germany.
-When I read about the hysteria that fomented in the newspaper report about my grandfather, my mind jumped to the hysteria created during the 2024 presidential campaign against Haitian immigrants in Ohio who were accused of killing and eating pets.
+As I thought more about the hysteria fomented via the newspaper report about my grandfather, my mind jumped to the hysteria created during the 2024 presidential campaign against Haitian immigrants in Ohio who were accused of killing and eating pets.
 “They’re eating the pets,” then-candidate Donald Trump nearly shrieked in a debate with Kamala Harris that September.
 And I cringe when I read comments from Mark McAfee of Raw Farm that suggest his company is being unfairly singled out by the U.S. Food and Drug Administration as the likely source of dozens of illnesses from tainted cheese and milk.
-It’s just too easy today to avoid responsibility with a “What about…” somebody else, or to concoct a conspiracy theory to explain why it couldn’t have been you.
+As I documented here over the years, raw dairy producers and sellers were unfairly targeted by the FDA and a number of state regulator agencies during the 2006-2020 period.
+But that action has receded as regulators have become more accepting of consumer demands for raw dairy products, and with the appointment of Robert F. Kennedy Jr. as secretary of the Department of Health and Human Services.
+The unfair targeting has moved on to other minorities, and the rationale has shifted.

 In the photo above, I’m standing outside the huge prison in Bruchsal, Germany, where my grandfather was imprisoned between 1936 and 1939.
 The sign on the right warns not to get any closer than where I am standing.